Zahuczky/Zahuczkys-Aegisub-Scripts/autoclip/README.md

 ### Usage

 1. Time your sign to the whole cut.
 You may already fbf or divide the lines into sections prior to clipping, in which case select all the lines that adds up to the cut.
-If you have layered the sign prior to clipping, you may only select one layer for AutoClip and copy the result to other layers afterwards.
 2. Create a rect clip that covers your sign.
 This clip defines the area where AutoClip will be active.
 Anything outside this clip will not be clipped.
 3. Seek the video to a frame where, ideally, the sign is unobscured from the foreground object.
 4. Select „Automation > AutoClip > AutoClip“ and a new AutoClip window shall open.